-Being in high school can be really great: new friends and being old enough to do more things on your own.
+Being a teen in middle school can be really great: new friends, and more things you can do on your own.
 And it can be really hard: more responsibilities; finding friends who are really friends; dealing with lots of changes in you and your life.
 And having a chronic health condition and maybe feeling that you are a little different can make it even harder.

-One thing that many high school aged teens do to deal with all the changes, and keep in touch with who they are and what they are feeling is to keep a journal.
+One thing that many teens do to deal with all the changes, and keep in touch with who they are and what they are feeling is to keep a journal.

 Some write in a spiral notebook and some type into a computer.

-Taking time to put your thoughts and feelings into words and onto paper can really help make sense of what is going on.
+But they all find that spending the time to put thoughts and feelings into words and onto paper can really help make sense of what is going on.